 This is particularly relevant when it comes to branding.
 On an emotional level, in terms of how consumers feel when they look at it; but also on a practical level, in terms of market standout.

 For a company to effectively 'own' a colour in its sector can provide an enormous competitive advantage, achieving instant recognition – in some cases even without a logo, or even a mention of its name.
 That's the power of colour, done right.

-Of course, owning an entire colour isn't easy, and it certainly goes way beyond the logo design: skillful planning and execution is needed across all elements of the brand and its advertising.
+Of course, owning an entire colour isn't easy, and it certainly goes way beyond logo design alone.
+Skilful planning and execution is needed across all elements of the brand and its advertising.